public class AttributeCertificate extends java.security.cert.Certificate implements ASN1Type, java.security.cert.X509Extension

 UniqueIdentifier ::= BIT STRING

-public byte[] getFingerprint()
+AlgorithmIDpublic byte[] getFingerprint()

-public byte[] getFingerprint(java.lang.String digestAlgorithm) throws java.security.NoSuchAlgorithmException
+public byte[] getFingerprint(java.lang.String digestAlgorithm)

-- if the requested algorithm is not supportedpublic byte[] getFingerprintSHA()
+digestAlgorithm - the digest algorithm to be usedjava.security.NoSuchAlgorithmException - if the requested algorithm is not supportedpublic byte[] getFingerprintSHA()

 public java.lang.String toString()

-public byte[] getExtensionValue(java.lang.String oid)
+getNonCriticalExtensionOIDs in interface java.security.cert.X509ExtensiongetCriticalExtensionOIDs()public byte[] getExtensionValue(java.lang.String oid)

 the given OID string.